joybindroo/postpymcp/README.md

 - Use the integrated terminal to:
   - Start Postgres-only MCP server
   - Start pyMCP server
-- Use Claude's VS Code extension or Copilot Chat to send natural language database queries
+- Use VS Code Copilot Chat to talk with your db.

 ***